🙌 Free delivery to pickup points from €160 of purchases

 Photo ©Pinterest

-Even if you don't feel any symptoms or discomfort, your body has undergone changes that require a little "reset".
-Sometimes your gynaecologist will ask you during the post-natal examination to tighten your perineum and will assure you that "it's OK, everything is fine, you don't need re-education".
-Unfortunately, muscle strength is only one of many points to be taken into account, which will inevitably have been damaged a little.
+Even if you don't feel no symptoms, no discomfort, your body has undergone changes that require a little "reset."
+Sometimes, your gynecologist asks you during the postnatal exam to contract the perineum and assures you that "it's fine, everything is okay, you don't need rehabilitation."
+Unfortunately, the muscle strength is just one point among many others to consider and which will, inevitably, have been a little damaged.

-You can start it between 6 and 9 weeks after the birth, but you can start it earlier if you have complications: poor healing, severe incontinence, perineal oedema, pelvic congestion, etc.
+Between 6 and 9 weeks after childbirth, but you can start it early if you have complications: poor healing, severe incontinence, perineal edema, pelvic congestion, etc.

-You can also undergo rehabilitation during your pregnancy to treat any pain and prepare your pelvis and perineum for the birth.
+Know that you can also undergo rehabilitation during your pregnancy, to treat any pain and prepare your pelvis and perineum for childbirth.

 Photo ©MelissaJean

 The technique will depend on your needs and expectations.
-There is no single method, especially if the one proposed does not suit you.
-A good therapist should be able to offer you different tools and be able to change the technique if the one offered is not sufficient.
+There is no single method, especially if the one offered to you does not suit you.
+A good therapist should be able to offer you different tools and be capable of changing techniques if the proposed one is not sufficient.
 In all cases, a manual examination (a vaginal touch) is necessary.

-A first assessment will allow us to observe your posture, to note the presence of tensions, to evaluate the tonicity of your muscles, their voluntary and reflex control, to appreciate the elasticity of a scar and if it is still painful and finally, to check the mobility of your joints.
+An initial assessment will observe your posture, note the presence of tensions, evaluate the tone of your muscles, their voluntary and reflex control, assess the elasticity of a scar and whether it is still painful, and finally, check the mobility of your joints.

-Manual techniques can then be combined with exercises, and the use of devices, such as a vaginal probe, can be suggested if necessary.
+Then, manual techniques can be combined with exercises, and the use of devices, such as a vaginal probe, may be proposed if necessary.

-A physiotherapist specialised in pelvi perineology or a midwife.
+A physiotherapist specialized in pelvic-perineology or a midwife.

-NB: abdominal re-education and scar work can only be carried out by physiotherapists and must be started at the beginning of the re-education.
+NB: abdominal rehabilitation and scar tissue work can only be performed by physiotherapists and must be started at the beginning of rehabilitation.

-It may also be useful to consult an osteopath, a naturopath, a relaxation therapist or any other professional who can bring you well-being during this period of great change.
-It's well known that physical well-being comes first and foremost from psychological well-being.
-So I invite you to consult in case of a drop in morale (even temporary), lack of confidence, period of doubt, which are certainly normal for this period but which you are not obliged (and you do not have to!) to go through alone.
+It may also be helpful to surround yourself with a osteopath, a naturopath, a sophrologist, or any other professional who can bring you well-being during this period of major changes.
+It is well known that physical well-being primarily depends on mental well-being.
+So I invite you to consult in case of low spirits (even temporary), lack of confidence, a period of doubt, which are certainly normal for this period but that you are not obliged (and you should not!) to go through alone.

-To find a physiotherapist specialising in pelvic-perineal rehabilitation near you, you can consult the following specialist directories:
+To find a physiotherapist specialized in pelvic-perineal rehabilitation near you, you can consult the following specialized directories:

 - https://www.arrep.org/annuaire-des-adherents/adirectory/blog/10-membres-de-l-afrepp.html